-This is a first for me, featuring a photo on Window Wednesday that not only I didn’t take, but that I also wasn’t even nearby when it was being taken.
+Window Wednesday this week is from Venice and features a first: a photo that not only did I not take it, but that I also wasn’t even nearby when it was being taken.

 The above pic was taken by my youngest, Ellie in Venice earlier this week.
 Her first trip abroad without one of us, or a teacher, just her and a mate flying off to Italy for eight nights, staying in three different cities, being in charge of themselves.
 From airports to hotels, to train stations in Rome, Florence and Venice, they did it all.
 By themselves.
 They even did all the touristy sightseeing things you would expect and didn’t just spend their time on Snapchat as the media would have us think us all think is all 18 year olds do all day.